-New York, January 7.....
-Russian was translated into English by an electronic "brain" today for the first time.
+NEW YORK--Russian was translated into English by an electronic "brain" here for the first time.

 Brief statements about politics, law, mathematics, chemistry, metallurgy, communications and military affairs were submitted in Russian by linguists of the Georgetown University Institute of Languages and Linguistics to the famous 701 computer of the International Business Machines Corporation.
 And the giant computer, within a few seconds, turned the sentences into easily readable English.